benja27/CapstoneModule1/README.md

 To run the project, execute the following command:

-just double click on the html file
+Download or clone the repo and double click on the index.html file If you want to modify something you can open the folder with your favorite text editor I recomend Visual studio code
 <!--
 Example command: